Your Guide to The Marathon Des Sables (MDS)

 What’s a Good 8K Finish Time?

-A good beginner’s finish time can range from 40 to 50 minutes.
+For beginners, a solid time to aim for is around 40 to 50 minutes.
 If you’re more experienced, you might shoot for 30-40 minutes.

 But don’t stress too much about times.
 I wasn’t focused on speed when I ran my first 8K.
 I just wanted to finish without stopping!